Jonathan2251/lbd/source/about.rst

   ======================  ===============

-- Though llvm backend's source code can be ported from other backend, it still includes a lot of thinking for doing it and not quite easily.

-We all learned computer knowledge from school through the concept of book.
-The concept is an effective way to know the big view.
-But once getting into develop a real complicated system, we often feel the concept from school or book is not much or not details enough.
-Compiler is a very complicated system, so traditionally the students in school learn this knowledge in concept and do the home work via yacc/lex tools to translate part of C or other high level language into immediate representation (IR) or assembly to feel the parsing knowledge and tools application.

-On the other hand, the compiler engineers who graduated from school often facing the real market complicated CPUs and specification.
-Since for market reason, there are a serial of CPUs and ABI (Application Binary Interface) to deal with.
-Moreover, for speed performance reason, the real compiler backend program is too complicated to be a learning material in compiler backend designing even the market CPU include only one CPU and ABI.

-This book develop the compiler backend along with a simple school designed CPU which called Cpu0.
-It include the implementation of a compiler backend, linker, llvm-objdump, elf2hex as well as Verilog language source code of Cpu0 instruction set.
-We provide readers full source code to compile C/C++ program and see how the programs run on the Cpu0 machine created by verilog language.
-Through this school learning purpose CPU, you get the chance to know the whole thing in compiler backend, linker, system tools and CPU design.
-Usually it is not easy from working in real CPU and compiler since the real job is too complicated to be finished by one single person only.

-As my observation, LLVM advocated by some software engineers against gcc with two reasons.
-One is political with BSD license [#llvm-license]_ [#richard]_.
-The other is technical with following the 3 tiers of compiler software structure along with C++ object oriented technology.
-GCC started with C and adopted C++ after near 20 years later [#wiki-gcc]_.
-Maybe gcc adopted C++ just because llvm do that.
-I learned C++ object oriented programming during studing in school.
-After "Design Pattern", "C++/STL" and "object oriented design" books study, I understand the C is easy to trace while C++ is easy to creating reusable software units known as object.
-If a programmer has well knowledge in "Design Pattern", then the C++ can supply more reuse ability and rewrite ability.
-A book of "system language" about software quality that I have ever read , listing these items: read ability, rewrite ability, reuse ability and performance to define the software quality.
-Object oriented programming exists for solving the big and complex software development.
-Of course, compiler and OS are complex software without question, why do gcc and linux not using c++ [#wiki-cpp]_?
-This is the reason I try to create a backend under llvm rather than gcc.
+- Though the LLVM backend's source code can be ported from another backend, it still requires a lot of thought and effort to do so, making the process not
+  entirely easy.

+We all learned computer knowledge in school through conceptual books.
+Concepts provide an effective way to understand the big picture.
+However, when developing real, complex systems, we often find that the
+concepts from school or books are insufficient or lack detail.

+A compiler is a highly complex system.
+Traditionally, students learn about
+compilers conceptually and complete homework assignments using yacc/lex tools
+to translate parts of C or another high-level language into an intermediate
+representation (IR) or assembly.
+This approach helps them understand parsing
+and tool applications.

+On the other hand, compiler engineers who graduate from school often face real
+market CPUs and complex specifications.
+Due to market demands, there exist
+multiple CPU series and ABIs (Application Binary Interfaces) to handle.
+Furthermore, for performance reasons, real compiler backend implementations
+are too complex to serve as learning materials, even for a CPU with a single
+ABI.

+This book develops a compiler backend alongside a simple, educational CPU
+called Cpu0.
+It includes implementations of a compiler backend, linker,
+llvm-objdump, elf2hex, and the Verilog source code for Cpu0's instruction set.
+We provide readers with full source code to compile C/C++ programs and observe
+how they run on the Cpu0 machine implemented in Verilog.
+Through this
+educational CPU, readers gain insight into compiler backends, linkers, system
+tools, and CPU design.
+In contrast, real-world CPUs and compilers are too
+complex for a single person to fully understand or develop alone.

+From my observations, LLVM is favored by some software engineers over GCC for
+two reasons.
+The first is political, as LLVM uses the BSD license
+[#llvm-license]_ [#richard]_.
+The second is technical, as LLVM follows the
+three-tier compiler software structure and leverages C++ object-oriented
+programming.
+GCC was originally written in C and only adopted C++ nearly 20
+years later [#wiki-gcc]_.
+Some speculate that GCC adopted C++ simply because
+LLVM did.

+I learned object-oriented programming in C++ during my studies.
+After reading
+books on "Design Patterns," "C++/STL," and "Object-Oriented Design," I
+realized that C is easier to trace, whereas C++ enables the creation of
+reusable software units, known as objects.
+If a programmer has a strong
+understanding of design patterns, C++ provides better reusability and
+modifiability.
+A book I read on "system languages" defined software quality
+based on readability, modifiability, reusability, and performance.
+Object-oriented programming was introduced to manage large and complex
+software projects.

+Given that compilers and operating systems are undeniably complex, why do GCC
+and Linux still avoid using C++? [#wiki-cpp]_ This is one reason I chose to
+develop a backend under LLVM rather than GCC.

 Preface
 -------

-The LLVM Compiler Infrastructure provides a versatile structure for creating new backends.
-Creating a new backend should not be too difficult once you familiarize yourself with this structure.
-However, the available backend documentation is fairly high level and leaves out many details.
-This tutorial will provide step-by-step instructions to write a new backend for a new target architecture from scratch.
+The LLVM Compiler Infrastructure provides a versatile framework for creating
+new backends.
+Once you familiarize yourself with this structure, creating a
+new backend should not be too difficult.
+However, the available backend
+documentation is fairly high level and omits many details.
+This tutorial
+provides step-by-step instructions for writing a new backend for a new target
+architecture from scratch.

-We will use the Cpu0 architecture as an example to build our new backend.
-Cpu0 is a simple RISC architecture that has been designed for educational purposes.
+We will use the Cpu0 architecture as an example to build our backend.
+Cpu0 is
+a simple RISC architecture designed for educational purposes.
+More information
-More information about Cpu0, including its instruction set, is available here [#cpu0-web]_.
-The Cpu0 example code referenced in this book can be found `<http://jonathan2251.github.io/lbd/lbdex.tar.gz>`_.
+about Cpu0, including its instruction set, is available here [#cpu0-web]_.
+The
+Cpu0 example code referenced in this book can be found
-As you progress from one chapter to the next, you will incrementally build the backend's functionality.
+`<http://jonathan2251.github.io/lbd/lbdex.tar.gz>`_.
+As you progress through
+each chapter, you will incrementally build the backend's functionality.

-Since Cpu0 is a simple RISC CPU for educational purpose, it makes this llvm backend code simple too and easy to learning.
-In addition, Cpu0 supply the Verilog source code that you can run on your PC or FPGA platform when you go to chapter "Verify backend on Verilog simulator".
-To explain the backend design, we carefully design C/C++ program for each chapter new added function.
-Through these example code, readers can understand what IRs (llvm immediate form) the backend transfer from and the C/C++ code corresponding to these IRs.
+Since Cpu0 is a simple RISC CPU for educational purposes, the LLVM backend code
+for it is also simple and easy to learn.
+Additionally, Cpu0 provides Verilog
+source code that can be run on a PC or FPGA platform, as explained in the
+chapter "Verify Backend on Verilog Simulator."
+To illustrate backend design,
+we carefully design C/C++ programs for each newly added function in every
+chapter.
+Through these example codes, readers can understand which LLVM
+intermediate representations (IRs) the backend transforms and how these IRs
+correspond to the original C/C++ code.

-This tutorial started using the LLVM 3.1 Mips backend as a reference and sync to llvm 3.5 Mips at version 3.5.3.
-As our experience, reference and sync with a released backend code will help upgrading your backend features and fixing bugs.
+This tutorial initially used the LLVM 3.1 MIPS backend as a reference and was
-You can take advantage by compare difference from version to version, and hire llvm development team effort.
-Since Cpu0 is an educational architecture, and it has missed some key pieces of documentation needed when developing a compiler, such as an Application Binary Interface (ABI).
-We implement our backend by borrowing information from the Mips ABI as a guide.
-You may want to familiarize yourself with the relevant parts of the Mips ABI as you progress through this tutorial.

-This document can be a tutorial of toolchain development for a new CPU architecture.
-Many programmer gradutated from school with the knowledges of Compiler as well as Computer architecture but is not an professional engineer in compiler or CPU design.
-This document is a material to introduce these engineers how to programming a toolchain as well as designing a CPU based on the LLVM infrastructure without pay any money to buy software or hardware.
+later synchronized with LLVM 3.5 MIPS at version 3.5.3.
+Based on our
+experience, referencing and synchronizing with an existing backend helps
+enhance features and fix bugs.
+By comparing differences across versions, you
+can leverage the LLVM development team's efforts to improve your backend.

+Since Cpu0 is an educational architecture, it lacks key documentation needed
+for compiler development, such as an Application Binary Interface (ABI).
+To
+implement our backend, we use the MIPS ABI as a reference.
+You may find it
+helpful to familiarize yourself with relevant parts of the MIPS ABI as you
+progress through this tutorial.

+This document also serves as a tutorial for toolchain development for a new
+CPU architecture.
+Many programmers graduate with knowledge of compilers and
+computer architecture but lack professional experience in compiler or CPU
+design.
+This document introduces these engineers to toolchain programming and
+CPU design using the LLVM infrastructure—without requiring the purchase of any
-Computer is the only device needed.
+software or hardware.
+A computer is the only device needed.

-Finally, this book is not a compiler book in concept.
-It is for those readers who are interested in extending compiler toolchain to support a new CPU based on llvm structure.
-To program on Linux OS, you program a driver without knowing every details in OS.
+Finally, this book is not a conceptual compiler textbook.
+It is intended for
+readers interested in extending a compiler toolchain to support a new CPU
-For example in a specific USB device driver program on Linux plateform, he or she will try to understand the USB specification, linux USB subsystem and common device driver working model and API.
+based on LLVM.
+Programming on Linux does not require understanding every
+detail of the operating system.
+For example, when developing a USB device
+driver for Linux, a programmer studies the USB specification, the Linux USB
+subsystem, and the common device driver model and APIs.
+Similarly, this book
+focuses on practical implementation rather than compiler theory.

-In the same way, to extend functions from a large software like this llvm umbrella project, you should find a way to reach the goal and ignore the details not on your way.
+In the same way, when extending functions in a large software project like the
+LLVM umbrella project, you should focus on achieving your goal and ignore
+irrelevant details.

-Try to understand in details of every line of source code is not realistic if your project is an extended function from a well defined software structure.
+Trying to understand every line of source code in detail is unrealistic if
+your project involves extending a well-defined software structure.
+It only
-It only makes sense in rewriting the whole software structure.
+makes sense when rewriting the entire software structure.

-Of course, if there are more llvm backend book or documents, then readers have the chance to know more about llvm by reading book or documents.
+Of course, if more books or documents about LLVM backend development were
+available, readers would have more opportunities to understand LLVM by
+studying them.

 Prerequisites
 -------------

-Readers should be comfortable with the C++ language and Object-Oriented Programming concepts.
-LLVM has been developed and implemented in C++, and it is written in a modular way so that various classes can be adapted and reused as often as possible.
+Readers should be comfortable with the C++ language and Object-Oriented
+Programming concepts.
+LLVM is developed in C++ and follows a modular design,
+allowing various classes to be adapted and reused efficiently.

-Already having conceptual knowledge of how compilers work is a plus, and if you already have implemented compilers in the past you will likely have no trouble following this tutorial.
-As this tutorial will build up an LLVM backend step-by-step, we will introduce important concepts as necessary.
+Having a conceptual understanding of how compilers work is beneficial.
+If you
+have implemented compilers before, you will likely have no trouble following
+this tutorial.
+Since this tutorial builds an LLVM backend step by step, we will
+introduce important concepts as needed.

 This tutorial references the following materials.
-We highly recommend you read these documents to get a deeper understanding of what the tutorial is teaching:
+We highly recommend reading
+these documents to gain a deeper understanding of the topics covered:

 `The Architecture of Open Source Applications Chapter on LLVM <http://www.aosabook.org/en/llvm.html>`_